27 Career Overall Rank

 As would be expected of an oeuvre in which the same basic structure is repeated many times over, individual works are favoured due to very subtle differences in their execution and structure and these are the prime determinants of value, regardless of size.
 Prior to 2009, Kathleen’s record price had been achieved for a large 183 x 183 cm work from her My Country series called My Country, Hailstorm, which was sold at Christies in August 2005 for $47,800.
 This would seem to be an anomaly as these ‘My Country’ images are generally far less favoured than Mountain Devil Lizard works.
 Her top three results had all fallen between $43,000 and $48,000 amply demonstrating that quality, not size, is what matters when it comes to a work by this artist.
 These three results were for works measuring 183 x 183 cm, 122 x 122 cm, and 91 x 91 cm respectively with the smallest, Atnangkere 2000, reaching a sale price of $42,800 at Sotheby’s Sydney in July 2003 against an estimate of only $6,000-8,000.
 Petyarre’s record sale in 2009, however, ticked the boxes on all fronts, being large in scale, with a high degree of beauty and integrity.
 Mountain Devil Lizard Dreaming 2008, a work with Gallerie Australis provenance measuring 184 x 245 cm, fetched $96,000, at Lawson Menzies in March 2009 (Lot 139).
 The sale almost doubled the previous record at auction yet simply aligned her secondary market results more closely to the prices set for her finest work on the primary market.

-Of the 315 works by Kathleen Petyarre that have appeared at auction only 161, or 51%, have sold, fetching an average $9,113.
+By 2016, of the 315 works by Kathleen Petyarre that have appeared at auction only 161, or 51%, had sold, fetching an average $9,113.
 This average fell by $2000 between 2011 and 2015.
 There were a number of factors at play in this.
 On the one hand the secondary market has proved unable to achieve the prices for which her representative galleries continue to sell her best works.
-On the other, provenance is all-important with this artist in particular as well as, to a lesser degree, the period in which the work was painted.
+On the other, provenance is all-important with this artist in particular, as well as, to a lesser degree, the period in which the work was painted.
 For example, of her current top ten sales, seven came from her primary agent Gallerie Australis and two from Delmore Gallery, another very reputable source for works by Utopia artists.
-While Kathleen lived mostly in Adelaide until 2010 with her sister Violet and grand daughter Albie Loy she occasionally painted for Don and Janet Holt at Delmore Downs Station fropm the time she began painting in the late 1980s.
+While Kathleen lived mostly in Adelaide until 2010 with her sister Violet and grand daughter Albie Loy she occasionally painted for Don and Janet Holt at Delmore Downs Station from the time she began painting in the late 1980s.
 However the works that she hastily paints while visiting Alice Springs and under pressure from her extended family for cash and cars continue to seriously undermine her career.
-Investors, who are not familiar enough with Kathleen’s work to be able to tell the difference between a work of great quality and something knocked out quickly, are advised to carefully examine the back of canvases and note the code numbers to ensue the provenance and original source is worthy of a major investment in a work by this artist.
+Investors, who are not familiar enough with Kathleen’s work to be able to tell the difference between a work of great quality and something knocked out quickly, are advised to carefully examine the back of canvases and note the code numbers to ensue the provenance and original source is worthy of a major investment.
 No single year could better demonstrate this phenomenon than 2008 during which only four works sold of 15 offered, resulting in her career success rate dropping from 53% to just 50%.
-Unfortunately 12 of the 15 works were inferior in quality having come from sources other than those mentioned above.
+Unfortunately 12 of the 15 works were inferior in quality, having come from sources other than those mentioned above.

 Only 3 works have entered her top 10 results since 2006 and one of these was her current record which appeared in 2009.
-Her second highest record was set in 2016 when a lovely Mountain Devil Lizard Dreaming painting created in 1996 which was owned by Amina and Franco Belgiorno- Nettis achieved $73,200 at Bonham’s.
+Her second highest record was set in 2016 when a lovely Mountain Devil Lizard Dreaming painting, created in 1996 and previously owned by Amina and Franco Belgiorno- Nettis, achieved $73,200 at Bonham’s.
 The other was a beautiful 1998 Mountain Devil Lizard image de-accsessioned from the collection of Dutch entrepreneur Thomas Vroom.
-The work purchased originally from the Holt's at Delmore Downs achieved her 5th (now 6th) highest result when sold by Bonham's in September 2015 for $41,480.Though Kathleen's overall career standing is 30th amongst all Aboriginal artists, 2016 was a particularly good year for her.
+The work purchased originally from the Holt's at Delmore Downs achieved her then 5th highest result when sold by Bonham's in September 2015 for $41,480.Though Kathleen's overall career standing is 30th amongst all Aboriginal artists, 2016 was a particularly good year for her.
 22 of the 31 works on offer sold and this 71% sale rate resulted in her being the 5th most successful of all artists that year.
+2017 saw 30 works go to auction, of which 12 remained unsold.

 The secondary market is only beginning to achieve spectacular results for works by Kathleen Petyarre, as, now in her late 70s, she is no longer capable of her best work.
 These adorn the most important private and public collections in Australia and overseas and will always fetch a premium when they come up for sale.
 However those collectors who own them have proved to be highly reluctant to let go of important works that are individually distinctive and resonate so strongly with the creation of the sandhill country of the artist’s homelands in the Eastern Desert.